Dynamo2k1/SIEM_Solution/README.md

     };
     ```

+    - **Props**:
+        - `data`: Array of log data to be filtered and displayed.

+    - **Functionality**:
+        - This component filters the input log data to include only 'Nmap scan' and 'Ping' events.
+        - It displays the filtered networking logs using a Pie chart, Scatter chart, and DataGrid table.
+        - The Pie chart represents the distribution of events, the Scatter chart shows event time vs. event ID, and the DataGrid table presents detailed log information.

+    - **Usage**:
+        - Include this component in the main App component to display filtered networking logs.
-6. **`App`**: Main component managing state and rendering different sections based on the selected tab.
+6. **`App`**: This is the main component responsible for managing state and rendering different sections based on the selected tab.

     ```javascript
     const App = () => {